hr-survey.com

 1. Prioritizes the needs and preferences of the client.

-1. Identifies the core needs of the client.
+1. Responds to the needs of the client.

 Continual Learning